lmc2179/lmc2179.github.io/drafts/mcmc_crash.md

 # Everything you need to run a Bayesian analysis

-I've met lots of folks who are interested in Bayesian methods but don't know where to start; this is for them
+I've met lots of folks who are interested in Bayesian methods but don't know where to start; this is for them.
+It's only a little bit about code of PyMC3 (there's a lot of that in the docs [link]) and more about the process of how to use bayesian analysis to do stuff

 For stats people but not Bayesians